-Church insurance throughout Central Tennessee and Southern Kentucky.
+Church insurance throughout Middle Tennessee and Southern Kentucky.

 A church is so much more than a place of worship—it’s also a community center, an employer and oftentimes, a home.
 We offer customized insurance options that fit all of these unique needs.

 When insuring a church you need to think of it as a building, but also as a community group, an employer and in some cases a priest’s home.
 That’s why specialized church insurance is your best route to financial peace of mind.

 For example, a good church policy doesn’t just take care of the obvious costs such as property damage from theft, vandalism or natural disaster, but also the unexpected associated costs.
 This could include having to update the building to comply with local ordinances when carrying out repairs after an incident.

 Which business insurance is right for your company?

 Explore how having the right business insurance can protect your company from the unexpected.